SpaCE-Lab-MSU/warmXtrophic/README.md

 ### L1

 The L1 scripts take raw data files and clean them into L1 data versions.
 The clean L1 data is already available on our EDI repository.
+We do not currently have raw, L0 data available in our EDI repository, but it may be published in a future version of the repo.

+Scripts with "functions" in the file name (e.g., "biomass_functions.R") contain functions used in that response variables' cleaning script.
+Cleaning scripts are designated with "clean" in the file name (e.g., "biomass_clean_L1.R").
+The "HOBO_pairedsensor_cleanup" and "HOBO_pendantdata_cleanup" scripts take the raw HOBO data and clean it, and those scripts are followed by the "HOBO_pairedsensor_merge" and "HOBO_pendantdata_merge" scripts, which then merge together all clean HOBO data.

 A few L1 scripts take pre-cleaned L1 data and do a second transformation.
 These include the HOBO_data_removal.R script and the HOBO_GDD_L1.R script.